GensaGames/AWiki-Android-Notes/README.md

 ## Overview

-Most common tools for developing different Android / Java applications.
+Most common tools for creating Android / Java applications.
 Source will contains libraries location, small description, benefits and some explanation, why you should choose one over another.
-It's also acceptable to have some common part of code, for it's implementation.
-Feel free to add your own Pull-Request.
-Cheers!